-Prominent in New Hampshire state politics during the mid 19th century, Person Colby Cheney can lay claim to being of of the oddest named men ever to serve as Governor of the "Granite State".
-During a career in public service that lasted over forty years Cheney occupied a number of political offices, including stints as state representative, state railroad commissioner, mayor, Governor, U.S. Senator and Minister to Switzerland.
+Prominent in New Hampshire state politics during the mid and late 19th century, Person Colby Cheney can lay claim to being one of the oddest named men ever to serve as Governor of the "Granite State".
+During a career in public service that lasted over forty years, Cheney occupied a number of political offices, including stints as a state representative, state railroad commissioner, mayor, Governor, U.S. Senator and Minister to Switzerland.

-Person Colby Cheney was born in Holderness, New Hampshire on February 25, 1828, the sixth born son of Moses and Abigail Morrison Cheney, both prominent in New England abolitionist circles.
-At age seven he removed with his family to the town of Peterborough, and as an adolescent received his education in the Peterborough and Hancock Academies.
+Person Colby Cheney was born in Holderness, New Hampshire on February 25, 1828, the sixth born son of Moses and Abigail (Morrison) Cheney, both prominent in New England abolitionist circles.
+At age seven he removed with his family to the town of Peterborough and received his education in the Peterborough and Hancock Academies.
 Cheney continued his schooling at Parsonfield Seminary in Maine and in 1845 took over the management of his father's paper manufacturing business in Peterborough.
-In 1850 Cheney married to his first wife, S. Anna Moore, who died in January 1858 without having born any children.
-A year following her death Cheney remarried Sarah White Keith on June 29, 1859 and later had one daughter, Agnes Keith Cheney (1869-1952).
+In 1850 Cheney married to his first wife, S. Anna Moore, who died in January 1858.
+A year following her death Cheney remarried to Sarah White Keith on June 29, 1859, and later had one daughter, Agnes Keith Cheney (1869-1952).

-Throughout the late 1840s and 1850s Cheney continued to be active in the paper manufacturing industry, helping to open a second paper mill in Peterborough in 1853.
-In that same year he was elected to his first political office, as one of Peterborough's representatives in the New Hampshire state legislature.
-He was returned to this office the following year and after serving two terms returned to his earlier business pursuits until Civil War beckoned.
+Throughout the late 1840s and 1850s Cheney continued to be active in the paper manufacturing industry, opening a second paper mill in Peterborough in 1853.
+In that same year, he was elected to his first political office, as one of Peterborough's representatives in the New Hampshire state legislature.
+He was returned to this office the following year and after serving two terms returned to his earlier business pursuits.
 In 1862 he entered military service as a quartermaster in the Thirteenth Regiment New Hampshire Volunteers.
-His stint in the military lasted about a year, when he became seriously ill and remained bedridden for three months.
+His stint in the military lasted about a year when he became seriously ill and remained bedridden for three months.
 Cheney was later honorably discharged from service in August of 1863.

-Following his lengthy recuperation Cheney returned to political life, becoming New Hampshire State Railroad Commissioner in 1864.
-He served three years in this post, and during his term of service removed to the city of Manchester, New Hampshire, and there continued his business interests.
-Within a few years of his removal Cheney had "attracted attention to him as a man highly fitted for public honors, but as pre-eminently capable of commanding them at the hands of the people."
-In 1871, Cheney was nominated for Mayor of Manchester and later won the election "by a larger majority than any candidate had received since 1863."As mayor of Manchester Cheney was instrumental in introducing the first fire alarm telegraph system in the city, and after serving on term in office refused to be a candidate for reelection.
+Following his lengthy recuperation, Cheney returned to political life, becoming New Hampshire State Railroad Commissioner in 1864.
+He served three years in this post, and during his term of service removed to the city of Manchester, and there continued his business interests.
+Within a few years of his removal, Cheney had "attracted attention to him as a man highly fitted for public honors, but as pre-eminently capable of commanding them at the hands of the people."
+In 1871, Cheney was nominated for Mayor of Manchester and later won the election "by a larger majority than any candidate had received since 1863."As mayor of Manchester Cheney was instrumental in introducing the first fire alarm telegraph system in the city, and after serving one term in office refused to be a candidate for reelection.

 Cheney around the time he was elected Governor of New Hampshire.